KOOI

-KOOI (106.5 FM) is an Alpha Media radio station broadcasting a variety hits format.
+KOOI (106.5 FM) is a Connoisseur Media radio station broadcasting an adult hits format.
 Licensed to Jacksonville, Texas, United States, the station serves the Tyler-Longview area, and is the East Texas broadcast radio home of the Dallas Cowboys.
 Studios are located on Broadway Avenue in downtown Tyler, while the transmitter is located north of Jacksonville, in the town of Mt.
 Selman.

 History

 Licensed in 1968 by Dudley Waller, as KEBE-FM, 106.5 was a simulcast of AM 1400 (known as the KEBE Corral).
 From the beginning, 106.5 was an affiliate of the ABC radio network.
 The call letters were changed to the current KOOI in 1975.
 K-double-O-I is documented as the first radio station in East Texas to have an automation system.
 Waller bought a Schaffer automation using cart machines on carousels and 10, reel-to-reel decks, providing a beautiful music/easy listening format to East Texas.

 Although the call letters appear to be a random assignment, they were actually specifically chosen by Dudley Waller, representing the first (001) of several FM facilities he wished to own throughout East Texas.